 B) Sleep outside under the stars

-C) Be kept on leash at all times
+C) Be kept on a leash at all times

 Answer: C. Pets can attract carnivores such as bears, cougars, wolves or coyotes and may be attacked.
 Don’t leave your pets unattended outside – especially at night and please keep them on a leash at all times.
 Many campgrounds have strict rules that pets must be tied up in your campsite, so bring a long rope or tether, which will give your pet some space to roam, while still following the rules.